EU has 'no silver bullet' for Italy on migrants

 He said the NGO code of conduct could help reduce the risk of accidents at sea and remove what he called “misunderstandings” amid accusations that NGO rescues encouraged migrants to come.

-He added that unless economic migrants are returned home in greater numbers, Europeans will lose the “will” to help refugees.
+He added that unless economic migrants were returned home in greater numbers, Europeans would lose the “will” to help refugees.

 Speaking earlier on Tuesday in the European Parliament, some MEPs voiced anger at the status quo.

-“We’re not racist, we’re realistic,” Mara Bizzotto, from Italy’s far-right Lega Nord said, adding “it’s time to physically close the ports”.
+“We’re not racist, we’re realistic,” Mara Bizzotto, from Italy’s far-right Lega Nord party said, adding “it’s time to physically close the ports”.

 Kristina Winberg, from the far-right Swedish Democrats party, said: “We need to say No to NGOs transporting people in boats from Libya to Italy.
 I know people will talk about international law and asylum law, but we need to find a solution”.